 The Lower Snake River Compensation Plan defined replacement of adults "in place" and "in kind" for appropriate state management purposes.
-The Idaho Department of Fish and Game, the U.S. Fish and Wildlife Service, and other Basin fishery managers work cooperatively to develop annual production and mark plans.
+The Idaho Department of Fish and Game, the U.S. Fish and Wildlife Service, and other tribal and agency fish managers work cooperatively to develop annual production and mark plans.
 Juvenile production and adult escapement targets were established at the outset of the LSRCP program.